 What's Love Got to do With it?

-In this refreshingly down-to-earth exploration of human mating and sexuality, an acclaimed anthropologist looks at the fascinating intersection between the imperatives of our glands and genes, and the culture in which we live.
+In this refreshingly down-to-earth exploration of human mating and sexuality, acclaimed anthropologist Small looks at the fascinating intersection between the imperative of our genes and the cultures in which we live.
+The basis of human mating might be to pass on genes, but that urge is refracted through the lens of culture.
 Why do we fall in love with the people we do?
-Is there an alternative, more feminist, way to interpret traditional human sexual biology and evolution?
+Is there an alternative, more feminist, way to interpret human sexual biology and evolution?